Kaedalus/Kaedalus-Reffect-Megapack/README.md

 - **Skill Effects**: Signets, Spectral, Shroud and Sand Swell.

 # Changelog
+**1.4.1**
+- Changed visibility filters of Mesmer and Thief portals so they can be seen out of combat.
+- Moved Continuum Split from Traits to Skills category.

 **1.4.0**
 - **Updated to Reffect 0.3.6.**
 - Added Endurance bar (with a separate one for Daredevil).